lucaferranti/ForwardModeAD/docs/source/tutorial.rst

 **********************

 The gradient of a multivariate function :math:`f : \mathbb{R}^n \rightarrow \mathbb{R}`, can be computed the same way of the derivative using ``initdual``.
-The only difference is that the input is now initialized to an array of ``multidual``.
+The only difference is that the input is now initialized to an array of ``multidual`` and the gradient is extracted using ``gradient``.
 In the following example, we compute the gradient of :math:`h(x, y) = x^2 + 3xy+1` at the point :math:`(1, 2)`.
 Note in the implementation below that
 **the function should accept a single array as input**.